Log wind profile

-The log wind profile is a semi-empirical relationship commonly used to describe the vertical distribution of horizontal mean wind speeds within the lowest portion of the planetary boundary layer.
-The relationship is well described in the literature.
+The log wind profile is a semi-empirical relationship commonly used to describe the vertical distribution of horizontal mean wind speed within the lowest portion of the planetary boundary layer (PBL).

 The logarithmic profile of wind speeds is generally limited to the lowest 100 m of the atmosphere (i.e., the surface layer of the atmospheric boundary layer).
-The rest of the atmosphere is composed of the remaining part of the planetary boundary layer (up to around 1000 m) and the troposphere or free atmosphere.
-In the free atmosphere, geostrophic wind relationships should be used.
+The rest of the atmosphere is composed of the remaining part of the PBL (up to around 1 km) and the troposphere or free atmosphere.
+In the free atmosphere, geostrophic wind relationships should be used, instead.

-Definition
+Formulation

 The equation to estimate the mean wind speed ($u_z$) at height $z$ (meters) above the ground is: